noworneverev/react-vscode-portfolio/public/pages/overview.md

 ## Summary

-Security Operations Engineer specializing in vulnerability management and processes automation.
+I'm a 23 year old Security Operations Engineer specializing in vulnerability management and processes automation.
 Experienced with all stages of a vulnerability and incident response lifecycle.
-Well-versed in programming languages such as Python and Javascript/Typescript.
-Strong background and passion for processes automation and software architecture design & development.
+Well-versed in programming languages such as Python and Javascript/Typescript with a strong background and passion for processes automation and software architecture design & development.

 ## 👨‍💻 Experience